Staying at Dhamma Gavesi Meditation

 priority.
 You can give attention to public areas by washing,

-dusting, sweeping, etc. Attending to shrines, refreshing
+dusting, sweeping, attending to lawns and pathway clearance, etc. Attending to shrines, refreshing

 flowers and candles, and wiping surfaces, is always helpful.